-(1) The father of a child is entitled to leave of 10 calendar days.
-Leave to the father of a child shall be granted immediately after the birth of the child, but not later than within a two-month period from the birth of the child.
+(1) The father of a child is entitled to a leave of 10 calendar days.
+Leave to the father of a child shall be granted immediately after the birth of the child, but not later than within two months from the birth of the child.

-(2) If a mother has died in childbirth or within a period up to the $42^{nd}$ day of the postnatal period, or in accordance with the procedures prescribed by law up to the $42^{nd}$ day of the postnatal period has refused to take care and bring up the child, the father of the child shall be granted leave for the period up to the 70th day of the child's life.
-The leave referred to shall be granted also to another person who actually takes care of the child.
+(2) If a mother has died in childbirth or within a period up to the 42nd day of the period following childbirth, or in accordance with the procedures prescribed by law has refused to take care and bring up the child up to the 42nd day of the period following childbirth, the father of the child shall be granted leave for the period up to the 70th day of the child's life.
+The abovementioned leave shall be granted also to another person who actually takes care of the child.

-(3) If a mother cannot take care of the child up to the $42^{nd}$ day of the postnatal period due to illness, injury or other health-related reasons, the father or another person who actually takes care of the child shall be granted leave for those days on which the mother herself is not able to take care of the child.
+(3) If a mother cannot take care of the child up to the 42nd day of the period following childbirth due to illness, injury or other health-related reasons, the father or another person who actually takes care of the child shall be granted leave for those days on which the mother herself is not able to take care of the child.